 You’d better eat tons of non-starchy vegetables: leafy greens, cruciferous vegetables, and other above-ground vegetables.

 Eat mushrooms.
-They aren’t vegetables, but you can treat them like it.
+They aren’t meat, but you can treat them like it.

 You can even eat fruit, so long as you choose the lower-sugar ones and moderate your intake.
 Berries are perfect.
 Watermelon and cantaloupe are surprisingly low in sugar.